 Used for more than 4000 years to treat a variety of ailments, curcumin – (the active ingredient in turmeric) – could potentially ward off dementia.
 In addition, prevent cancer as well as reducing inflammation, and warding off heart attacks and strokes.

 Any combination of peppers (or one type of pepper) may be dried and ground down into paprika, which may explain why its colour and flavour can vary.
 From mild to fiery hot, Paprika is the defining ingredient in goulash, as well as complementing everything from fish to chicken, rice and vegetables.

-Even a small amount in food delivers a huge range of vitamins, antioxidants and nutrients that will aid everything from eye health through to blood pressure, digestion and even anaemia!
-And of course, it’s also another ingredient in our Chicken Shortcrust Patty – proving Jamaican food isn’t all just about Scotch Bonnett when it comes to flavour!
+Even a small amount in food, delivers a huge range of vitamins, antioxidants and nutrients.
+It will aid everything from eye health through to blood pressure, digestion and even anaemia!
+And of course, the spice is also another ingredient in our Chicken Shortcrust Pattie – proving Jamaican food isn’t all just about Scotch Bonnett when it comes to flavour!

 Always do your research when using natural ingredients in a medicinal capacity.
 Check for contra-indications, especially if you are pregnant.
 If in doubt – consult a professional.

 Now you have learnt about different Jamaican spices and the alternative food uses, why not check out what Jamaican Patties we offer?
 We have patties that are Frozen, Flaky and shortcrust!

 Also, if you’ve enjoyed this blog post, why not read another blog: Cleone Foods Makes the Power List